Persepolis

 Iran UNESCO World Heritage Sites (list, photos, video)

 If you are also a fan of places that have recorded their names in history, come on board!
 As a country with numerous world heritage sites, Iran is one of the top countries in the world.
-Moreover, Iran is home to 24 UNESCO World Heritage sites.
+Moreover, Iran is home to 28 UNESCO World Heritage sites.
 The Hyrcanian forests and the Lut Desert are two of Iran’s Natural UNESCO world heritages.
-In addition to these sites, there are other historical sites in Iran from different periods.
-United Nations Cultural Organization registered Carvenserais as a World Cultural Heritage in 2023, which made the number of Iran’s world cultural heritages reach 27.
-Here we will introduce you to ALL of the UNESCO World Heritage Sites in Iran.
+United Nations Cultural Organization registered Carvenserais as a World Cultural Heritage in 2023, and on July 27, 2024, Ecbatana was officially added to the World Heritage List, making the number of Iran’s world cultural heritages reach 28.
+Following that, the Esfahak Village in Tabas was named one of the best tourist villages for 2024 by the UN.
+Here, we will introduce you to ALL of the UNESCO World Heritage Sites in Iran.

 Northern region